 Philosophy and Structure

-Trinity Prep provides families with an excellent, Christ-centered educational alternative
+Trinity Prep provides families with a Christ-centered educational alternative

 that is a true collaboration between home and school.

-All our class content and efforts are anchored by our Christian worldview, and honor and glorify our Lord and Savior, Jesus Christ.
+All courses meet state or national standards.
+All courses, content, curricula, and efforts are anchored by our Christian worldview, and are intended to honor and glorify our Lord and Savior, Jesus Christ.

 Trinity Prep is a 501(c)3 non-profit corporation in the State of Texas.